markodowd/100-days-of-code-v1/README.md

 **Today's Progress**:

-- Made significant progress in content for my website
+- Made significant progress in content for website
-- Deployed the recent progress on website to live
+- Deployed the progress made over past 13 days to live

 **Work 9-5**: